hectorjsmith/phasmophobia-guide/README.md

 While connected any change a person makes will be automatically synced to everyone else in the same room, making it easier to work together 🙌

-_Note that enabling this feature wll use [Supabase](https://supabase.com) as the backend storage and sync server_
+_Note that enabling this feature wll use a [Pocketbase](https://pocketbase.io/) instance as the backend storage and sync server_

 ## Running Locally